For Players Guide

 Where Does My Money Go?

 The creator gets paid instantly — no waiting, no intermediaries, straight to their wallet.
-The rest goes to support the game's token.
-You don't need to understand the token mechanics to enjoy games, but every purchase makes the game's token a little rarer and more valuable.
+You also receive a small buyer reward in the game's token, and every purchase feeds both the lottery and the token burn path.
+You don't need to understand the token mechanics to enjoy games, but each sale makes the game's token a little rarer and gives you a little exposure to it.

 What Are Game Tokens?

 Every game on GameMint has its own token.
 These tokens are separate from game access.
-Buying a game gives you access to play.
-Buying a game token is a speculative bet that the game will be successful.
+Buying a game gives you access to play, and it also gives you a small buyer reward in that game's token.
+Buying additional game tokens is a separate speculative bet that the game will be successful.

 Game tokens do not give you access to the game.
 They have no utility beyond trading.
 Their value goes up when the game sells well (because purchases burn tokens) and down when holders sell.
 Only buy tokens if you understand the risks.